 Are you planning your first trip to Hawaii and are confused about the tipping etiquette in Hawaii?
 Keep scrolling to get answers to all your questions about tipping in Hawaii!

-I think one of the trickiest things about traveling is knowing whether or not you’re supposed to tip people.
+One of the trickiest things about traveling is knowing whether or not you’re supposed to tip people.
+It’s the same thing with tipping in Hawaii; nobody wants to make a mistake, especially since tipping is different from one culture to another.

-My family travels internationally a lot and we always feel really awkward when it’s not clear if it’s expected (or considered rude) to leave a tip with people in the service industry.
+My family travels internationally a lot and we always feel awkward when it’s not clear if it’s expected (or considered rude) to leave a tip for service workers.

-Since Hawaii gets a lot of international tourists as well as Mainlanders who aren’t frequent travelers, I thought I’d write up a quick cheat sheet about tipping in Hawaii.
+Since Hawaii has many international tourists and mainlanders who aren’t frequent travelers, I thought I’d write up a quick cheat sheet about the tipping culture in Hawaii.

-So consider this your Hawaii tipping guide, where you will learn do you tip in Hawaii, how much to tip in Hawaii, along with how to tip in Hawaii so you can have a fun vacation without worrying about the stress of tipping.
+So consider this your Hawaii tipping culture guide, where you will learn what to tip in Hawaii, how much to tip in Hawaii, and how to tip in Hawaii so you can have a fun vacation without worrying about the stress of tipping.

 First trip to Hawaii?
 Find out my secret planning tips for Oahu, Maui, and Kauai!